 - 4.1.1.
 Following receipt of written advice of being declared an excess employee, where an employee has elected to become a redeployee (i.e. has decided not to accept an offer for VSP), the redeployee will be assigned a case manager and will participate in the redeployment/retraining program. - 4.1.2.
 A redeployment plan will be established in consultation with the redeployee which aims to identify a suitable alternative ongoing permanent role in the public sector.
-The plan will also include (but not be limited to): - details of any training to be provided; and - skills or duties relevant to a suitable placement and/or proposed role. - 4.1.3.
+The plan will also include (but not be limited to): - details of any training to be provided; - skills or duties relevant to a suitable placement and/or proposed role; and - the minimum level of remuneration the employee will be entitled to during the redeployment process until a suitable ongoing permanent role is identified in accordance with 4.2. - 4.1.3.
 A copy of the redeployment plan will be provided to the redeployee. - 4.1.4.
-The redeployee's case manager will have priority access to the notice of vacancies and redeployee will also have access to notice of vacancies. - 4.1.5.
+The redeployee's case manager will have priority access to the notice of vacancies and the redeployee will also have access to notice of vacancies. - 4.1.5.
+The case manager will be responsible for identifying and offering work placements, training opportunities and a suitable ongoing permanent role to a redeployee. - 4.1.6.
 The excess employee is also expected to cooperate and participate in all reasonable training opportunities or placements.

-4.2 Criteria for suitable employment
+4.2 Criteria for suitable redeployment work placements and ongoing permanent employment